Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Data and methods

 \subsection{Verification methods}

 All experiment members produce 6-hourly precipitation forecasts for up to 10 days.
 The 6-hourly forecasts are accumulated to daily values for verifications.
 The deterministic verification of precipitation is based on two categorical scores: Threat Score (TS) and Stable Equitable Error in Probability Space (SEEPS).
-We prefer not to include continuous metrics such as mean squared error and mean bias because they favor ``blurry'' precipitation forecasts and may give AIWP models unfair advantages \cite<also explained in>{rasp2024weatherbench}.
+We prefer not to include continuous metrics such as Root Mean Squared Error (RMSE) and mean bias because they favor ``blurry'' precipitation forecasts and may give AIWP models unfair advantages \cite<also explained in>{rasp2024weatherbench}.

-TS, also known as the Critical Success Index (CSI), is a classification metric that evaluates how well a forecast predicts the occurrence of an event \cite[page 263]{wilks2006statistical}.
+TS is a classification metric that evaluates how well a forecast predicts the occurrence of an event \cite[page 263]{wilks2006statistical}.
 It is defined using the confusion matrix components of True Positive (TP), False Positive (FP), and False Negative (FN) samples:

 TS does not consider True Negative samples, which makes it a good metric for verifying precipitation events.
-In this study, TS is computed using the peak-over-threshold of 0.1 mm and 25 mm per day for drizzle and extreme events, respectively.
+In this study, TS is computed using the peak-over-threshold of 0.1 mm and 25 $\mathrm{mm\cdot day^{-1}}$ for drizzle and extreme events, respectively.
+For each threshold, two sets of TS are computed for (1) the entire globe and (2) land grid cells only.

 The implementation of SEEPS follows \citeA{rodwell2010new} and \citeA{rasp2024weatherbench}.
 Precipitation forecasts and IMERG targets are converted to categories of ``dry'', ``light'', and ``heavy'' events using climatology-based percentiles.
 The converted categorical forecast is then verified using a 3-by-3 contingency table for each location, forecast lead time, and all initialization times.
 SEEPS is the matrix multiplication between the contingency table and the following score matrix: